2022 Council of the District of Columbia election: At-large

-Elections for two at-large seats are being held in 2022.
+Elections for two at-large seats were held in 2022.
+Incumbent Democratic councilwoman Anita Bonds was re-elected after being the most voted candidate, while incumbent independent Elissa Silverman was defeated by independent Kenyan McDuffie, formerly a Democrat serving as councilman for ward 5, who came in second.

 The first seat may be won by anyone from any party but the second seat is reserved for someone who is not affiliated with majority party.
-The two incumbents up for reelection are Democrat Anita Bonds and independent Elissa Silverman.
-Bonds was challenged by three Democrats in the June 21 primary but was renominated with 35% of the vote.
+Bonds was challenged by three Democrats in the June 21 primary, all of whom criticized her role as chair of the council's housing committee, but was renominated with 35% of the vote.